 You can upload your logs directly to the server and share the URL with the concerned persons using the ‘Kodi Logfile Uploader’ add-on.
 This add-on is also available on the official Kodi Add-on Repository.

-#3.
-Now open Program Add-ons
+5. Now open Program Add-ons.

-#4.
-Scroll down to the ‘K’ section and click the ‘Kodi Logfile Uploader’ add-on
+6. Scroll down to the K section and click the Kodi Logfile Uploader.

-Upon clicking upload, a new pop-up will appear with a URL.
+11. Upon clicking upload, a new pop-up will appear with a URL.
 You can access this URL to view the logs.
 Share this URL with the description of the problem on the Kodi Support Forum.

-As you can see, there is a QR code for the log file.
-Just scan the code with your mobile and you will get the link to download the file on your device.
+As you can see, the log file has a QR code.
+Scan the code with your mobile, and you will get a link to download the file on your device.
+Every time you open this add-on, a new URL is generated with the updated log file.

-#8.
-This is how the Kodi error log details will look like when viewed through the URL:
+12. This is how the Kodi error log details will look like when viewed through the URL:

 Kodi Error Log: Wrapping Up

 Both these add-ons are found in the official Kodi Add-on Repository.
 You don’t need the log file every day.
 But, when you get the error message “Check the log for more information,” you must know how to get it.
 That’s what this article is all about.
-I hope you found it useful.
+I hope you found it helpful.
 Please feel free to comment below if you have any suggestions or questions.
 Thank you for reading!

 Related: